fhunleth/midi_synth/README.md

 Start IEx by running `iex -S mix` from a shell prompt.

 Now try playing a node.
-Notes are numbered sequentially with middle C being 60.
+Notes are numbered sequentially.
+Middle C is note 60.
 Here's how to play middle C for 100 ms.

 ```elixir
 iex> MidiSynth.play(60, 100)
 ```

-If you don't like the piano, switch the instrument to something else.
+If you don't like the piano, try switching the instrument to something else.
 For example, trumpets (General MIDI instrument 57) are nice:

 ```elixir